 If veterans or their family members have been diagnosed with mesothelioma, they should highly consider hiring a qualified attorney to help them get the compensation they deserve.
 Even though asbestos was banned years ago, it can take several years for mesothelioma to develop.

 Mesothelioma is a deadly form of cancer that can affect people who were exposed to asbestos.
 Many of these people are veterans, and most of them served in the Navy.
 Since it can take several years for asbestos cancer to develop, it is best for people to be tested for the disease as soon as possible.

 This entry was posted on Monday, August 20th, 2012 at 7:09 pm and is filed under Air Force, Army, Coast Guard, Education, Marines, Military, Military History, Navy, Public Service, Supporting the Troops.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.